Salvage-Ex/Salvage-old2/doc/build-osx.md

 ```

 Once dependencies are compiled, see release-process.md for how the
-Galilel-Qt.app bundle is packaged and signed to create the .dmg disk image that
+Salvage-Qt.app bundle is packaged and signed to create the .dmg disk image that
 is distributed.

 ## Running

-It's now available at `./galileld`, provided that you are still in the `src`
+It's now available at `./salvaged`, provided that you are still in the `src`
 directory.
 We have to first create the RPC configuration file, though.

-Run `./galileld` to get the filename where it should be put, or just try these
+Run `./salvaged` to get the filename where it should be put, or just try these
 commands:

 ```
-echo -e "rpcuser=galilelrpc\nrpcpassword=$(xxd -l 16 -p /dev/urandom)" > "/Users/${USER}/Library/Application Support/Galilel/galilel.conf"
+echo -e "rpcuser=salvagerpc\nrpcpassword=$(xxd -l 16 -p /dev/urandom)" > "/Users/${USER}/Library/Application Support/Salvage/salvage.conf"
-chmod 600 "/Users/${USER}/Library/Application Support/Galilel/galilel.conf"
+chmod 600 "/Users/${USER}/Library/Application Support/Salvage/salvage.conf"
 ```

 The next time you run it, it will start downloading the blockchain, but it